GET EMF NEWS

 OUR ROLE

 Environmental Media Fund is a 501(c)(3) nonprofit organization that acts as a catalyst for film, video, media programming and events about the environment, human health, social justice and other issues of significant public interest and educational benefit.
-We support worthy projects and offer consulting, grant sourcing and other assistance free of charge whenever possible.
+We support worthy projects and offer development consulting, grant sourcing and other project assistance.

-EMF (a) helps producers develop, produce and finance their projects, and secure distribution to a wider audience; (b) helps distributors identify quality
+EMF helps develop, produce and finance documentary film and outreach projects, and secure distribution, and helps

 Environmental Media Fund is the only organization of its kind, providing professional due diligence, project oversight and portfolio management for donors and social venture philanthropy investors.
 Our approach emphasizes collaboration with other existing nonprofit organizations.